spydx/equinor-ctf-2024/writeups/misc/Leftovers/FesseMisk/README.md

 ![image](./time.png)

-That leaves us with just `$PWD`, normally this is the current working directoy of a shell, but investigating the shell log further showed this.
+That leaves us with just `$PWD`, normally this is the current working directory of a shell, but investigating the shell log further showed this.
 ```bash
 export PWD=$(hostname)
 ```